Probability inequalities and tail estimates for metric semigroups: Measuring the magnitude of sums of independent random variables

-\begin{proof}[Proof of Theorem~\ref{Thj2}] The backward implication is easy.
+Taking first the supremum over $n \in A$ and then the expectation proves the backward implication.
 Conversely, first claim that controlling sums of $\G$-valued $L^p$ random variables in probability (i.e., in $L^0$) allows us to control these sums in $L^p$ as well, for $p>0$.
 Namely, we make the following claim:

 \textit{Suppose $(\G, d_\G)$ is a separable metric semigroup, $p \in (0,\infty)$, and $X_1, \dots, X_n$ $\in L^p(\Omega,\G)$ are independent.
 Now fix $z_0, z_1 \in \G$ and let $S_k, U_n, M_n$ be as in Definition~\ref{Dsemi} and Equation~\eqref{Esemigroup}.
 Then,}